Does Your Board "Get" Your Financials?

 Board-designated net assets.
 Net assets set aside for a particular purpose or period by the board, such as safety reserves or a capital replacement fund, that have no external restriction by donors or by law.

 Also consider providing your board with financial training.
 Bring in outside speakers, such as accountants, investment advisors, and bankers.
-Additionally, financially savvy individuals on your board — they may make up a separate finance committee — can be asked to share their financial expertise with the rest of the board.
+Additionally, financially savvy individuals on your board — they may make up a separate finance committee — can be asked to share their expertise with the rest of the board.

 Serve the Message with a Pie Chart